Associate Degree Nursing

 - It is important that you adhere to all admission criteria deadlines to be considered for admission to the nursing program.

-- All questions concerning admissions (application, transcripts, etc.) should be referred to the Admission Office.
+- All questions concerning admissions (application, transcripts, etc.) should be referred to the Health Science Student Navigator, Assistant Program Director of Nursing Education Programs, or Department Chair of Nursing Education Programs.

 Department Chair of Nursing Education Programs